briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 shall operate a motor vehicle within this Municipality, or knowingly permit any motor vehicle owned by the person to be operated by another person in the Municipality, during the period in which the person is required by Ohio R.C.
-4509.45 to file and maintain proof of financial responsibility for a violation of Ohio R.C.
-4509.101, unless proof of financial responsibility is maintained with respect to that vehicle.
+[4509.45][ORC Section 4509.45] to file and maintain proof of financial responsibility for a violation of Ohio R.C.
+[4509.101][ORC Section 4509.101], unless proof of financial responsibility is maintained with respect to that vehicle.

 2. _(b)_ No person shall operate any motor vehicle upon a highway or any public or private property used by the public for purposes of vehicular travel or parking in this Municipality if the person's driver's or commercial driver's license or temporary instruction permit or nonresident operating privilege has been suspended pursuant to Ohio R.C.
-4509.37 or 4509.40 for nonpayment of a judgment.
+[4509.37][ORC Section 4509.37] or 4509.40 for nonpayment of a judgment.

 3. _(c)_ Upon the request or motion of the prosecuting authority, a noncertified copy of the law enforcement automated data system report or a noncertified copy